syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 ---
 title: Working with Brushes | Syncfusion
-description: This section explains how to add shapes using different brushes
+description: This section explains how to add shapes using different brushes such as solid brush, gradient brush, tiling brush, and more.
 platform: file-formats
 control: PDF
 documentation: UG